flood-io/element/packages/docs/recorderDocs/Actions.md

 - **Editable:** Yes

-- **Action type:** Can not be changed
+- **Action type:** Cannot be changed

 - **Action-specific fields:**

   - **Target element:** The text area to type into.
-This can be changed to any text areas on the page.
+This can be changed to any text area on the page.
   - **Value to type:** `string`, `number` or `bool` String of text to type.

 ## Programming actions